PierreExeter/cartpole3d_ros/README.md

 # CartPole3d
 The Cart Pole problem is solved in 3D using Reinforcement Learning (RL).
 The cartpole3d environment is implemented in ROS with the package [openai_ros](http://wiki.ros.org/openai_ros).
-The RL algorithms are DQN, A2C, ACKTR, PPO, TRPO implemented in the library [stable-baselines](https://github.com/hill-a/stable-baselines).
+The RL algorithms used for training are DQN, A2C, ACKTR, PPO, TRPO implemented in the [stable-baselines](https://github.com/hill-a/stable-baselines) library.

 ## Installation